Frequently Asked Questions

 *excluding Medicine, Vet Medicine, Radiography, Physiotherapy, Midwifery, and some of our other Health related courses.

-If you are applying for a health course, eg Counselling, Medicine, Nursing, Midwifery, Pharmacy, Physiotherapy, Diagnostic Radiography, Social Work, it will be compulsory to attend interview.
+If you are applying for a health course, eg Counselling, Medicine, Nursing, Midwifery, Pharmacy, Physiotherapy, Diagnostic Radiography, Social Work, Speech and Language Therapy, it will be compulsory to attend interview.
 For other courses, it is not normal practice for us to interview applicants.
 Some applicants offering non-standard qualifications or work experience may be called for interview, although we would firstly ask for examples of written work to support the application.

 i) Semester 2 entry: We do consider Year 1, semester 2 entry transfers on a case by case basis.
 For us to consider this transfer please email admissions@keele.ac.uk with details of the degree and modules you are currently studying in semester 1.
 It is also useful if you can provide details of when you will receive the results for these modules.